-The 1900 census records will give you a snapshot into your ancestors lives when it was taken on June 1st of that year.
+The 1900 census records will give you a snapshot of your ancestors’ lives when it was taken on June 1st of that year.

 What key elements are in the 1900 census records?

 However, if you are experiencing difficulty finding an elusive ancestor then I have a couple of suggestions for you.